Workiva/over_react/doc/over_react_redux_documentation.md

     ```
 1. Import OverReact Redux and your store into the file with your component.
 1. Update your component class.
-    - Add a new `UiFactory`, without the usual annotation, and wrap it with `connect()`.
+    1. Add a new `UiFactory`, without the usual annotation, and wrap it with `connect()`.
-    - Add the `ConnectPropsMixin` to your props class if needed.
+    1. Add the `ConnectPropsMixin` to your props class if needed.
 This mixin is needed if either of the following are
     true:
         - You _do not_ use the `mapDispatchToProps` parameter on `connect`.
         - You _do_ use `mapDispatchToProps` but want access to the `props.dipsatch` function.
 When using
         `mapDispatchToProps`, by default the `dispatch` property on `props` is removed.
 It can be added back
         using `ConnectPropsToMixin`.
-    ```
+    ```dart
     // AppState is a class that represents the application's state and can be defined in the same file as the store.
     UiFactory<FooProps> ConnectedFoo = connect<AppState, FooProps>()(Foo);